This post may contain affiliate links. Please read our disclosure policy.

 Ideally, you’ll want to make your soda bread and eat it fresh.
 It absolutely tastes best when fresh.

 If you need to store it, wrap it tightly in plastic wrap or store it in an airtight container.
 You can store soda bread at room temperature for a couple of days.

 If you need to store it longer than a couple of days, keep it in the freezer and allow it to thaw at room temperature before serving.

 If you’re making Irish soda bread for a fun St. Patrick’s Day celebration, consider making these other delicious recipes.

 If you’ve made this or any other recipe on my site, let me know in the comment section how it turned out.
 I love hearing from my readers!

 - 1/4 cup buttermilk

-- Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper.
+- Preheat the oven to 375°F. Line a baking sheet or cast iron skillet with parchment paper.

 - Mix: Combine the flour, sugar, baking soda, baking powder, and salt in the bowl of stand mixer fitted with the paddle attachment.
 Add the butter and mix on low speed until the butter is mixed into the flour.
 Alternatively, the butter can be blended into the flour mixture by hand using a pastry cutter.

 - Combine: In a measuring cup, combine buttermilk with egg.
 With the mixer on low speed, slowly add the buttermilk mixture to the flour mixture and mix until just combined.
 If mixing by hand, use a wooden spoon or firm spatula to mix.
 Dough will be very dry.